|

 Element Section

-This section defines a new markup element.
-Some of the entry keywords are common for all element types, and some are specific.
+Some of the keywords are common for all element types, and some are type specific.

-The table below lists the keywords that are common for all elements:
+The following table lists the keywords that are common for all elements:

 Ellipse